DataDog/integrations-extras/finout/README.md

 ### Configuration

-1. Install the integration
+1. Install the app from this tile
-2. Add Finout widget to your dashboard
+2. Add the Finout widget to your dashboard
-3. Authenticate with your Finout account -
+3. Authenticate with your Finout account
 4. Configure the widget parameters
 	1. Usage type (Cost, Total Coverage, RI, SP, Spot, or On-Demand)
 	2. Chart type (Bar or Line)